How can I become a councillor?

 Election process

 Once you have decided to stand for election as a councillor, you will firstly need to wait for local elections to be called.
-Candidates seeking to become district councillors must be nominated on a nomination paper signed by 10 registered electors (a proposer, seconder and eight assentors) from the ward in which you are to stand.
-If you stand for election as a parish councillor you only need two registered electors to sign your nomination paper (a proposer and seconder).
+Candidates seeking to become district councillors must be nominated on a nomination paper signed by two registered electors (a proposer and seconder) from the ward in which you are to stand.
+If you stand for election as a parish councillor you also need two registered electors from the parish or parish ward to sign your nomination paper as proposer and seconder.

-You must also submit your consent to nomination, which will need signing and witnessing.
+You must also submit your consent to nomination together with a home address form, which will need signing and witnessing.

 If you are standing as a candidate for a registered political party you are also required to submit a certificate from the party's nominating officer authorising your candidacy and use of the party's description and emblem.